-The hybrid Gilman Global Food Security Seminar series is designed to increase awareness and action on one of the most pressing foreign policy challenges facing the United States, as well as countries around the world.
-This two-part initiative blends high-level, virtual education for a wide audience of Gilman alumni and U.S. college students, faculty and administrators, with on the ground, experiential learning for 50 Gilman Program alumni working in or pursuing studies in fields related to global food security.
+The hybrid Gilman Critical and Emerging Technology Seminar series is designed to increase awareness and action on an important foreign policy priority of the United States, as well as countries around the world.
+This two-part initiative blends high-level, virtual education for a wide audience of Gilman alumni and U.S. college students, faculty and administrators, with on the ground, experiential learning for 25 to 30 Gilman Program alumni working in or pursuing studies in fields related to critical and emerging technology.
 Below are additional details on the requirements of each programmatic element.